charlesmchen/WeView2/README.md

 ## Design philosophy

-* Leverage existing understanding of HTML and CSS: container-driven layout, declarative layout.
+* Leverage existing understanding of HTML and CSS: container-driven, declarative layout.
 * Strive to be lightweight.
 Stay focused on solving a single problem.
 Add no third-party dependencies.
 Play nicely with other layout mechanisms.
 * Bend over backwards to allow users to write terse, readable code.
 * Avoid boilerplate by providing convenience accessors and factory methods.